mshanemc/odata/README.md

 ## To add a new service:

-1. create a new folder in src/main/java/com/herokyapp/odata (easiest is to copy from an existing one)
+1. create a new folder in src/main/java/com/herokuapp/odata (easiest is to copy from an existing one)
 2. on each thing under entities, change the line `package com.herokuapp.odata.hero.entities;` to match your folder name
 3. add your service in resources/META-INF-persistence.xml
 4. add your service in Index.java
 5. add your service to web.xml (servlet)
+6. Also in web.xml, make a servlet mapping

 # ok, and you really want data right?